sqlitecloud/sdk/GO/README.md

 ## Documentation
 If you want to see the Documentation: `make doc` - Warning: A browser window will open and display the documentation to you.
 The Documentation is updated live while coding.
 To stop the live mode, press CRTL-C on the command line.

-##Development helpers
+## Development helpers
-Open the repro in guthub: `make github`.
+- Open the repo in github: `make github`.
-See changes: `make diff`
+- See changes: `make diff`
-Clean dependencies and precompiled code: `make clean`
+- Clean dependencies and precompiled code: `make clean`